-- 4.4.1 Clearly identified with visitor/contractor badges. - 4.4.2 Met and directed by school staff/representatives. - 4.4.3 Signed in and out of the school by school staff. - 4.4.4 Given a safeguarding leaflet to read, or directed to a poster informing them of how to report a concern - 4.4.5 Given restricted access to only specific areas of the school, as appropriate. - 4.4.6 Escorted by a member of staff/representative as required. - 4.4.7 Given access to pupils restricted to the purpose of their visit. - 4.5 All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or
+- Clearly identified with visitor/contractor passes. - Met and directed by school staff/representatives. - Signed in and out of the school by school staff. - Given a safeguarding leaflet to read. - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - Given access to pupils restricted to the purpose of their visit. - 4.6.
+All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
+Updates must be cascaded to all staff throughout the year, at a minimum of once a year. - 4.7.
+All parents/carers must be made aware of the school's responsibilities in regard to child protection procedures through this policy.

-- delivered by the DSL.
-Updates must be cascaded to all staff throughout the year, at a minimum of once a year.1 - 4.6 All parents/carers must be made aware of the school's responsibilities in regard to child protection procedures through this policy, which is available on our website.
-Hard copies are also available from the school office. - 4.7 All staff must follow the reporting procedures as follows when reporting any child protection concerns: - 4.7.1 Staff must ensure the child is in a safe place and in receipt of support; - 4.7.2 Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern; - 4.7.3 Staff must make a written report using the school record keeping process; - 4.7.4 Concerns are to be logged on CPOMs, our electronic system for all Child Protection matters or in person if required (in the first instance) - 4.7.5 Staff must ensure the time and date of the incident is recorded; - 4.7.6 A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child; - 4.7.7 Use a body map to record any injuries seen or reported by the child: - 4.7.8 Staff must sign and date the report giving details of their role within school; - 4.7.9 The DSL must record when the report was passed to them (if verbally) and will direct the individual to follow the verbal report on CPOMs - 4.8 Through our Attendance Policy, we have a robust system for monitoring attendance and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
-Absent children (where no prior reason has been provided) will be called on the first day, to seek a reason for absence. - 4.9 All children attending our school are required to have a minimum of two identified emergency contacts.
+All staff, including supply staff, must follow the reporting procedures as follows when reporting any child protection concerns:

+- Staff must ensure the child is in a safe place and in receipt of support; - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern; - Staff must make a written report using the school record keeping process; - Concerns are to be logged on CPOMs, our electronic system for all Child Protection matters or in person if required (in the first instance) - Staff must ensure the time and date of the incident is recorded; - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child; - Use a body map to record any injuries seen or reported by the child: - Staff must sign and date the report giving details of their role within school; - The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved. - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps. - 4.8.
+Through our Attendance Policy, we have a robust system for monitoring attendance and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
+Absent children (where no prior reason has been provided) will be called on the first day, to seek a reason for absence. - 4.9.
+All children attending our school are required to have a minimum of two identified emergency contacts. - 4.10 Any pupil whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol. - 4.11.
+Any absence, of a pupil who is currently subject to a child protection or child in need plan is immediately referred to their social worker.